jadelapuente/14jdelap.github.io/content/posts/how-to-diagnose-and-mitigate-linking-errors.md

 ...
 ```

 What the dynamic linker does is to try to load the `.so` shared object file from the file system from a series of paths (which you can find by using `ldd` on an executable).
+This happens at **runtime** when the executable is loaded into memory, not at compile time.

 ## A methodology for linking errors